-Students failing to comply with the above dress code will be brought to the office and have their parents contacted to take them home to change or access to their gym clothes will be provided as another option.
+Students will be contacted by email the first time if possible in an effort to be less disruptive to the students academic day.
+Students failing to comply with the dress code may be asked to discuss attire with a building administrator.
+If inappropriate attire continues to be worn to school, school administration may contact parents/guardians to bring a change of clothing or take the student home to change.
 If a parent cannot be reached you may be given alternate clothes to change into before being allowed to return to class.
 Repeated violations of this policy will result in disciplinary consequences including, but not limited to, detention and suspension from school.